hevrard/opencl-target/README.md

 and devices available on a machine.
 Remember, opencl_target will search for a substring inside the device version string, which so far seems to contains enough information to uniquely identify a device.

+# TODO

+ - test on Mac

+ - add a primitive where the target string is passed as argument